cninja/pEigthP/README.md

 ***`(drop 2 [3 4 5])` == `[5]`
 **`empty?` Takes one parameter and returns true if it is null or an empty list *Array builders: `assoc conj`
-***`assoc` makes a copy of a passed array and then the rest of the parameters are used to add additional keys and values on the coppied array. *The passed array is unaffected.*
+***`assoc` makes a copy of a passed array and then the rest of the parameters are used to add additional keys and values on the copied array. *The passed array is unaffected.*
 ```
 (var_dump (let [a {'k1' 'apple' 'k2' 'grape'}]
             (assoc a 'k1' 'orange' 'k3' 'banana')))